br3ndonland/algorithms/README.md

 ## Description

 This repository contains solutions to common computer science algorithm problems in Python and JavaScript.
-It's also a useful source of default tooling for my projects.
+It was generated from [br3ndonland/template-python](https://github.com/br3ndonland/template-python), a useful source of default tooling for my projects.

 ## Directory structure